seanturner/draft-turner-thecurve25519function/draft-turner-thecurve25519function.md

       x_2 = x_2 - dummy
       x_3 = x_3 + dummy

-where s_t is 1 or 0:
+where s_t is 1 or 0.
+Alternatively use:

       dummy = s_t & (x_2 XOR x_3)
       x_2 = x_2 XOR x_3
       x_3 = x_3 XOR x_2

-where s_t is regarded as the all-1 word of 255 bits.
+where s_t is regarded as the all-1 or all-0 word of 255 bits.
 The latter version is more efficient on most architectures.

 # Use of the Curve25519 function